Accessibility

 You can also request a description of our accessibility feedback process in an alternate format.

-The designated person responsible for receiving accessibility feedback is Julie Branscombe (Director, Diversity, Inclusion and Belonging)
+The designated person responsible for receiving accessibility feedback is Dahlia Jiwan (Lead Advisor, Diversity Equity and Inclusion).

 In accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA), Cogeco ensures that personal information remains confidential unless consent to its disclosure is provided.